-From mid-September to early November, Montreal's many trees reveal an array of colors which, believe it or not, are present year round.
-Yellows, oranges and reds are hidden from view in warmer months by the green pigment chlorophyll, a molecule crucial to photosynthesis which begins disappearing from leaves as days grow shorter and temperatures drop.
+From mid-September to early November, Montreal's many trees reveal an array of colors that, believe it or not, are present year-round.
+Yellows, oranges, and reds are hidden from view in warmer months by the green pigment chlorophyll, a molecule crucial to photosynthesis that begins disappearing from leaves as days grow shorter and temperatures drop.

-And while you could pick any city park to get an eye full, the following Montreal fall foliage destinations listed below are particularly picturesque, if only for the variety of tree species they offer, a mix of shapes and colors you just can't find everywhere.
-Or even anywhere given that some of my top picks feature unique collections of rare tree species which don't naturally grow together outside of arboretums.
+And while you could pick any city park to get an eye full, these Montreal fall foliage destinations are particularly picturesque, if only for the variety of tree species they offer, a mix of shapes and colors you just can't find everywhere.
+Or even anywhere, given that some of these top picks feature unique collections of rare tree species that don't naturally grow together outside of arboretums.